 Wildlife photography is an adventurous journey.
 When you start wildlife photography, you will be looking for things like – which is the best camera for wildlife photography, what are the wildlife photography books to read.
-Most importantly what is the wildlife photography settings and wildlife photography tips which you should apply to take best wildlife images.
+Most importantly what is the wildlife photography settings and wildlife photography tips which you should apply to take the best wildlife images.

 Well…topics to learn are overwhelming.
 To simplify, we will learn wildlife photography step by step.
 Let’s get started with Wildlife photography guide.
-In this photography guide, we will learn top 10 fundamental tips to enhance your wildlife photography skills.
+In this photography guide, we will learn the top 10 fundamental tips to enhance your wildlife photography skills.
 No matter if you are a beginner or semi-pro wildlife photographer, this wildlife photography guide will tremendously help you to take a better wildlife image and enjoy a journey of wildlife photography.

 I will share with you, my personal story when I started my voyage as a wildlife photographer –

-It was summer of 2007 when I headed towards India’s most celebrated Tiger reserve – ‘Bandhavgarh National Park’.
-Since this was my first visit to Bandhavgarh Tiger reserve I was full of excitement and enthusiasm.
+It the was the summer of 2007 when I headed towards India’s most celebrated Tiger reserve – ‘Bandhavgarh National Park’.
+Since this was my first visit to Bandhavgarh Tiger reserve, I was full of excitement and enthusiasm.
 Yes, even today as well I am super excited when I travel to National park and Tiger reserve 🙂 !
 I packed my camera bag with Nikon FM2 Camera, Nikkor 80-200 lens and about dozens of Velvia 200 camera rolls with sparkles in my eyes 🙂

 In the Bandhavgarh Tiger Reserve, I had a great sighting of a legendary dominant male tiger named B2.
 The forest of Bandhavgarh was teeming with wildlife!
 I was so excited in capturing images of Tigers, Deers, sambar, and langurs that I forgot a camera roll comes with only 36 images, phew!
-I blew off all my Velvia film roles and I was happy to get soooo many images from Bandhavgarh.
+I blew off all my Velvia film roles and I was happy to get sooo many images from Bandhavgarh.

 I came back to my hometown dancing and dreaming about “my once in a lifetime trip !”